Family Support Councils

 New Jersey Council on Developmental Disabilities Position Statements

-The New Jersey Council on Developmental Disabilities has taken positions and made statements to clarify its views on Deinstitutionalization, Direct Support Professionals, Education, Restraints and Seclusion, Employment, Disability Rights for people with developmental disabilities in the state of New Jersey, in an effort to work towards its vision and mission.
+The New Jersey Council on Developmental Disabilities has taken positions and made statements to clarify its views on Deinstitutionalization, Direct Support Professionals, Education, Restraints and Seclusion, Employment, and Disability Rights for people with developmental disabilities in the state of New Jersey, in an effort to work towards its vision and mission.

 Position Statement on Deinstitutionalization